Motorcyclist killed in Brookfield crash

-BROOKFIELD TWP., Ohio (WKBN) – Troopers say a Brookfield man was killed in a crash while riding his motorcycle Friday afternoon.
+BROOKFIELD TWP., Ohio (WYTV) – Troopers say a Brookfield man was killed in a crash while riding his motorcycle Friday afternoon.

 Joseph Clark, 24, was taken to the hospital, where he died shortly after.